yuansliu/Bicolor/README.md

 	2. sh runCombine.sh

 ## Tips
 1. GATB should be installed.
 Please see http://gatb-core.gforge.inria.fr.
 After installing, the variable *GATB* in the file *Makefile* is the path to search GATB.
+Edit the second line in the file *Makefile*. *GATB*=the path of your local GATB.

 2. If errors occur when compiling GATB, the problem may be the version of G++.